-- (1) 'initial margin' means the collateral collected by a counterparty to cover its current and potential future exposure in the interval between the last collection of margin and the liquidation of positions or hedging of market risk following a default of the other counterparty; - (2) 'variation margin' means the collateral collected by a counterparty to reflect the results of the daily marking-to-market or marking-to-model of outstanding contracts referred to in Article 11(2) of Regulation (EU) No 648/2012; - (3) 'netting set' means a group of non-cleared OTC derivative contracts between two counterparties which is subject to a legally enforceable exchange of collateral agreement.
+- (1) 'initial margin' means the collateral collected by a counterparty to cover its current and potential future exposure in the interval between the last collection of margin and the liquidation of positions or hedging of market risk following a default of the other counterparty; - (2) 'variation margin' means the collateral collected by a counterparty to reflect the results of the daily marking-to-market or marking-to-model of outstanding contracts referred to in Article 11(2) of Regulation (EU) No 648/2012; - (3) 'netting set' means a group of non-centrally cleared OTC derivative contracts between two counterparties that is subject to a legally enforceable bilateral netting arrangement and may be accompanied by an exchange of collateral agreement.
+Each transaction that is not subject to a legally enforceable bilateral netting arrangement shall be treated as its own netting set.

-Article 2 General requirements
+General requirements

-- 1. Counterparties shall establish, apply and document risk management procedures for the exchange of collateral for non-centrally cleared OTC derivative contracts. - 2.
-The risk management procedures referred to in paragraph 1 shall include procedures providing for or specifying the following: - (a) eligibility of collateral for non-centrally cleared OTC derivative contracts in accordance with Section 2; - (b) the calculation and collection of collateral for non-centrally cleared OTC derivative contracts in accordance with Section 3; - (c) the management and segregation of collateral for non-centrally cleared OTC derivative contracts in accordance with Section 5; - (d) the calculation of the adjusted value of collateral in accordance with Section 6; - (e) the exchange of information between counterparties and the authorisation and recording of any exceptions to the risk management procedures pursuant to this Regulation, as referred to in paragraph 1; - (f) the reporting of the exceptions set out in Chapter II to senior management; - (g) the terms of the agreement to be entered into by counterparties in accordance with Article 3; - (h) the periodic verification of the liquidity of the collateral to be exchanged; - (i) the timely re-appropriation of the collateral in the event of default by the posting counterparty from the collecting counterparty; and - (j) the regular monitoring of the exposures arising from OTC derivative contracts that are intragroup transactions and the timely settlement of the obligations resulting from those contracts. - 3.
+1. Counterparties shall establish, apply and document risk management procedures for the exchange of collateral for non-centrally cleared OTC derivative contracts.

+- The risk management procedures referred to in paragraph 1 shall include procedures providing for or specifying the following: - (a) eligibility of collateral for non-centrally cleared OTC derivative contracts in accordance with Section 2; - (b) the calculation and collection of margins for non-centrally cleared OTC derivative contracts in accordance with Section 3; - (c) the management and segregation of collateral for non-centrally cleared OTC derivative contracts in accordance with Section 5; - (d) the calculation of the adjusted value of collateral in accordance with Section 6; - (e) the exchange of information between counterparties and the authorisation and recording of any exceptions to the risk management procedures pursuant to this Regulation, as referred to in paragraph 1; - (f) the reporting of the exceptions set out in Chapter II to senior management; - (g) the terms of the agreement to be entered into by counterparties in accordance with Article 3; - (h) the periodic verification of the liquidity of the collateral to be exchanged; - (i) the timely re-appropriation of the collateral in the event of default by the posting counterparty from the collecting counterparty; and - (j) the regular monitoring of the exposures arising from OTC derivative contracts that are intragroup transactions and the timely settlement of the obligations resulting from those contracts. - 3.
 The risk management procedures referred to in paragraph 1 shall be tested, reviewed and updated as necessary and at least annually. - 4.
-Upon request, counterparties using initial margin models in accordance with Section 4 shall provide competent authorities with any documentation relating to the risk management procedures referred to in paragraph 2(b) at any time.
+Upon request, counterparties using initial margin models in accordance with Section 4 shall provide competent authorities with any documentation relating to the risk management procedures referred to in paragraph 2(b) at any time. - 5.
+The risk management procedures required for compliance with Article 11(3) of Regulation (EU) No 648/2012 shall apply throughout the life of all over-the-counter ('OTC') derivative contracts that were subject to the requirements of this Regulation at the contract's inception date. - 6.
+Where a counterparty established in the Union enters into an OTC derivative contract with a counterparty that is established in a third country and would be subject to this Regulation if it was established in the Union, the risk management procedures shall provide that initial and variation margin are exchanged between the counterparties and that the collateral is maintained and protected, in accordance with this Regulation.